Domain-Connect/exampleservice/README.md

 One caveat: you'll need to modify your local hosts file so exampleservice.domainconnect.org resolves to your own localhost.

 Also see instructions on running in [Docker](docker/README.md).

+# Dependencies

+The service uses python3.

+It relies on bottle, dnspython, cryptography, and the requests packages.